 Dark house spearing for northern pike is another popular activity.
 The first ten days in December are extremely popular and productive.
 Spearing continues through February.
 Found along the shallow bays, the northern pike at Lake of the Woods are of trophy proportions.

-Ice fishing continues through the middle of April, permanent houses are off the ice by the end of March.
-Fish are putting on the feed bag ready for an active spring spawn.
+Ice fishing continues through March with permanent fish houses being pulled off the ice by the end of March.
+Fish are putting on the feed bag this time of year and are ready for an active spring spawn.
 In addition to the great walleye and sauger fishing, northern pike are staging at the mouths of creeks, small rivers and other typical spawning locations.
-This is a great time to use tip ups and catch a trophy over 40″.
+This is a great time to use tip ups and catch a trophy pike over 40″.

 For more information, feel free to contact the Lake of the Woods Area Tourism Bureau or one of our many resorts/hotels/outfitters.